Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: Introduction

 \textbf{Context.} A planar map is a combinatorial object describing the embedding of a planar multigraph on the sphere up to homeomorphism (see Section~\ref{sec:setting} for precise definitions).
 Maps are known to have a lot of applications in different fields of mathematics, physics, and computer science.
 Hence, their structures have been widely studied during the last decades.

-The enumeration of planar maps started with the work of Tutte \cite{Tut63} in the 60's.
-Tutte used decomposition properties of maps to write equation satisfied by the generating series of planar maps and obtain enumeration formulas for them.
-The formulas he obtained that way are remarkably simple, and their structure, with the presence of Catalan numbers, suggested that maps could be interpreted as some decorated trees.
-After an initial work of bijective explaination by Cori and Vauquelin \cite{CoVa81}, Schaeffer developped the field by obtaining various bijective constructions between maps and trees \cite{Sch97}.
+The enumeration of planar maps started with the work of Tutte in the 60's \cite{Tut63}.
+Tutte used decomposition properties of maps to write equations satisfied by the generating functions of planar maps and obtain enumeration formulas for them.
+The formulas he derived that way are remarkably simple, and their structure, with the presence of Catalan numbers, suggested that maps could be interpreted as some decorated trees.
+After an initial work of bijective explanation by Cori and Vauquelin \cite{CoVa81}, Schaeffer developed the field by obtaining various bijective constructions between maps and trees \cite{Sch97}.
 His work was followed by numerous papers dealing with various families of maps \cite{BDG04,BeFu12,AlPo13,Bet18}.

-Another powerful tool for map enumeration is integrable hierarchies (KP/Toda), infinite sets of partial differential equations on functions with an infinite number of variables $(p_i)_{i\geqslant1}$ which arose from mathematical physics.
-Goulden and Jackson showed in 2008 \cite{GoJa08} that certain generating functions for maps (with $p_i$ counting the vertices of degree $i$) are solution to the KP hierarchy, which allowed them to derive a very simple recurrence formula for cubic maps.
+Another powerful tool for map enumeration is integrable hierarchies such as the KP and the Toda hierarchies.
+Integrable hierarchies are infinite sets of partial differential equations on functions with an infinite number of variables $(p_i)_{i\geqslant1}$ which arose from mathematical physics.
+Goulden and Jackson showed in 2008 \cite{GoJa08} that certain generating functions for maps (with $p_i$ counting the vertices of degree $i$) are solution to the KP hierarchy, which allowed them to derive a very simple recurrence formula for cubic maps, i.e. maps in which all vertices have degree $3$.
 They were followed by Carrel and Chapuy with a recurrence formula on general maps \cite{CaCh15} and Kazarian and Zograf for bipartite maps \cite{KaZo15}.
-Using similar methods with the Toda hierarchy, Louf \cite{Louf21} recently derived recurrence formulas for bipartite maps with prescribed face degrees and constellations.
+Using similar methods with the Toda hierarchy, Louf \cite{Louf21} recently derived recurrence formulas for bipartite maps with prescribed face degrees and for constellations.

 Finding bijective explanations of these formulas would give us a deeper understanding of maps.
 Bijective proofs for the Goulden--Jackson and Carrel--Chapuy formulas were found by Chapuy, Feray and Fusy in the one-faced case \cite{CFF13} and by Louf in the planar case \cite{Louf19}, but the question still remains mainly an open problem.